How to spend two days in Kathmandu

 Some fun ways to spend 48 hours in Kathmandu, Nepal

 Adventurers come to Nepal from all over the world.
 Almost all trips to Nepal involve spending some time in Kathmandu before your adventures.
 You can spend time exploring ancient monuments, Royal Palaces, and the maze of streets.
 Kathmandu is known for being overcrowded with heavy traffic, dust, and pollution.
-There is grace beyond all the madness.
+Yet, there is grace beyond all the madness.
 Kathmandu is home to some of the most charismatic shrines in the narrow streets, ancient temples, along Buddhist Stupas that has earned World Heritage Site status.

 Get your bearings